Experimentally probing entropy reduction via iterative quantum information transfer: Experimental Results

 This provides a tighter bound for the entropy reduction by accounting for the Markovianity of feedback, while the inequality (\ref{eq:GSL}) serves as the universal bound regardless of the feedback protocol details.
 The FT can also be generalized by incorporating $i_{\rm FB}^k$ as

 which reveals the fundamental relationship between $\sigma$ and $i_{\rm FB}^k$ at the trajectory level.

 We apply this theoretical framework to a series of experiments where $k$-th-order Markovian feedback for $k=1,2,3,4$ is implemented.
 The experiment still follows the general sequence shown in Fig.~\ref{fig:setup_and_sequence} but now with the feedback sequences as shown in Figs.~\ref{fig:nonMarkovExp}(a) and (b) for $k=1$ and $k=2$, respectively.
 Here, we perform stabilization of the excited state $\ket{1}$ instead of the ground state $\ket{0}$: $\theta_n=\pi$ when all of the last $k$ outcomes are $0$ (i.e., $(y_{n-k+1},\dots,y_{n}) =(0,\dots,0)$), and $\theta_n=0$ otherwise.
-Note that at the start of an experimental trial when the number of feedback cycles $n$ is smaller than the non-Markovianity $k$, we determine $\theta_n$ based on the last $n$ outcomes.
+Measurement results before the last $k$ are erased and overwritten on the FPGA performing the feedback.
+Note that at the beginning of an experimental trial, when the number of feedback cycles $n$ is smaller than the non-Markovianity $k$, we set $\theta_n = \pi$ if all of the last $n$ outcomes are $0$, and $\theta_n = 0$ otherwise.
 Again, 10 successive cycles of measurement and feedback are applied for one experimental trial, which is repeated 10000 times.

 The data in Fig.~\ref{fig:nonMarkovExp}(c) shows an improvement in the excited state stabilization with an increase in non-Markovianity, or memory length, $k$.
 The more measurements are taken into consideration, the more accurately the system's state can be determined.
 The advantage of non-Markovian feedback can also be observed in terms of the information-thermodynamic efficiency $\eta$ \cite{toyabe2010experimental,koski2014experimental,masuyama2018information}, which quantifies the proportion of total information gain that can be converted to the entropy reduction.
 This efficiency is defined as